ArgonDesign/alogic/doc/builtins.md

 Built-in functions whose name starts with an `@` are provided by Alogic and their semantics are defined below.

-All built-in function calls are combinatorial statements when used in statement position.
+All built-in function calls are combinational statements when used in statement position.

 Some built-in functions are overloaded, i.e.: they are available with multiple